git/git.github.io/rev_news/drafts/edition-29.md

 >   configure_opts(sub_opts, submodule, super_opts)
 >   ls_files(submodule, sub_opts);

-To Stefan who suggested the same thing in another sub thread of the discussion, Peff replied:
+To Stefan who suggested the same thing in another subthread of the discussion, Peff replied:

-> Right, I think you could have a separate kitchen-sink struct that
+> Right, I think you could have a separate kitchen sink struct that
 > isn't the "repo" one.
 But now you have to pass both of those around,
 > which is going to get cumbersome.
 Almost every function is going to
 > end up passing around the context struct.

-The v2 series also prompted Ævar to suggest a new macro to both free() and set to NULL a pointer variable, which generated a sub thread.
+The v2 series also prompted Ævar to suggest a new macro to both `free()` a pointer variable and set it to `NULL`, which generated a subthread.

 Brandon then sent [a version 3](https://public-inbox.org/git/20170620191951.84791-1-bmwill@google.com/) and [a version 4](https://public-inbox.org/git/20170622184348.56497-1-bmwill@google.com/).

-These versions were reviewed by Jonathan Nieder, Jonathan Tan, Junio, Stefan and Jeff Hostetler, but the comment were small and technical, and version 4 got merged into master.
+These versions were reviewed by Jonathan Nieder, Jonathan Tan, Junio, Stefan and Jeff Hostetler, but the comments were small and technical, so version 4 got merged into master.

 <!---
 ### Support